Malta Gay Travel

 Gay Malta: Hotels & Where to Stay

-Overall, I’d recommend for Malta gay travelers to stay here, as this is where you’ll find most other gay travelers, restaurants, nightlife, and Malta’s best beach hotels.
+Just a short drive north of Valletta, these two neighborhoods straddle Saint Julian’s Bay, which is where you’ll find most other gay travelers, restaurants, nightlife, and Malta’s best beach hotels.

 Hotels in Valletta are another option, especially for those who want more of a historic city feel.
 While these won’t be resort-type accommodations or have easy beach access, you might find more of a bargain here depending on your budget.